 Invasive mole crickets are a serious problem for many Pensacola homeowners.
-These unearthly-looking creatures look like they came from outer space.
-Unfortunately, the damage they cause to your lawn also seems out of this world.
-Read on and learn everything there is to know about the mole cricket, how to identify signs of mole cricket damage, and how to control these annoying creatures.
+These unearthly-looking creatures seem like they came from outer space.
+Unfortunately, the damage they cause to your lawn also feels out of this world.

 Types of Mole Crickets

 In Florida, there are four species of mole crickets.
-Three of them are invasive and considered pests.
-These include the tawny, southern, and short-winged mole species.
-There is also another one that is native to the sunshine state: the northern mole cricket.
-This one is not considered a pest.
+Three of them are invasive pests: the tawny mole cricket, southern mole cricket, and short-winged mole cricket.
+The fourth species, the northern mole cricket, is native to the state and not considered a pest.

 How to Identify a Mole Cricket